JaskiratAnand/Visualisation-Forecasting-Stock-Trends-using-ML/README.md

 # Visualisation-Forecasting-Stock-Trends-using-ML

-WebApp helps users to view stocks data through Yahoo Finance & predicts their future based on past performance using a trained ML Model.
+WebApp helps users to view stocks data through Yahoo Finance & predicts their future based on past performance using a trained LSTM Model.

 Libraries Used: Kreas Models, Matplotlib, Pandas, Streamlit Languages Used: Python